nasa/trick/trick_sims/SIM_robot/README.md

 The control interface for this mode is actually the workspace of the manipulator in the graphics client.
 Select **EEPos** from the "Robot Mode" section of the gui and click anywhere in or near the workspace.
 A dot will appear indicating the desired location of the end-effector, and the manipulator will move that direction.
 This is another mode impacted by singularities, and forcing the manipulator to either reach outside the workspace or put the end-effector on the base origin will result in fireworks.
 It's especially noticable if you turn on **Trace** before you try to break it.

-The methodolgy behind this is actually a combination of PD control and Manual Mode.
+The methodolgy behind this is actually a combination of a PD[^1] controller and Manual Mode.
 The difference is calculated between the desired and current end-effector position

 ![Desired position minus current position equals delta position](images/deltaX.png)